determined-ai/determined/examples/features/torch_batch_process/batch_inference/compare_with_core_api/README.md

-# Batch inference with Core API
+# Batch inference with Core API & Torch Batch Processing API
 ## Overview
 This example illustrates how to run distributed batch inference with Core API.
 Determined's Core API is very flexible and can be used to run almost anything, including batch inference.